ignc-research/IR-multi-sim/README.md

 Robots, robot joints and obstacles can be marked as observable, meaning that their relative position, orientation and scale will be included in the observations of the machine learning model.

 ## Documentation of the spawnable objects and usable settings
-An explanation of the definable settings and how a environment is created can be found [here](docs/configurations.md).
+An explanation of the definable settings and how an environment is created can be found [here](docs/configurations.md).

 ## Full example
 This full example demonstrated how to easily create an environment constructed from previously explained parameters.